 The Society Welcomes Diversity

-The American Society of Ichthyologists and Herpetologists is dedicated to the scientific study and conservation of fishes, amphibians, and reptiles.
-The society welcomes and encourages participation by all individuals regardless of age, culture, ethnicity, gender identity or expression, national origin, physical or mental difference, politics, race, religion, sex, sexual orientation, socio-economic status, or subculture.
-We strive to cultivate a society built on mentorship, encouragement, tolerance and mutual respect, thereby engendering a welcoming environment for all.
+Diversity is a dynamic, experience-enriching phenomenon that elevates excellence in all fields.
+The society welcomes and encourages participation by all individuals regardless of age, culture, ethnicity, gender identity or expression, national origin, physical or mental difference, politics, race, religion, sex, sexual orientation, socio-economic status.
+We strive to cultivate a society built on collaboration, encouragement, tolerance and mutual respect.